maroda/monteverdi/README.md

 You will need at least one endpoint configured.
 It should respond with a Key/Value format for metrics (e.g. Netdata, Prometheus).
 Populate these into a `config.json` in the same directory as running Monteverdi.

-> This will work best when using 'gauge' type metrics, where you define a threshold to trigger an accent.
-Plugin support is coming for converting counters to rates.

 The fields are:

 - **id**: The unique string ID of the endpoint where you're getting metrics.
 Small is best, it is displayed in the UI.
 - **url**: The URL of that endpoint.
 - **delim**: The delimiter used to indicate "key" and "value".
-- **metrics**: Each is defined as: <metric_name>: <data_maxval>, where data_maxval is the "trigger" for this metric to record an accent.
+- **metrics**: Gauges or Counters (with a built-in Rate Transformer Plugin), see examples for details.

 > See `example_config.json` for a complex example, or `config.json` to play around with Monteverdi's own Prometheus stats.

-Once you have this populated, use the runtime options below to point Monteverdi at your config.
+Once you have this populated, use the runtime or docker options below to point Monteverdi at your config.

 ### Runtime